PIPEDA Compliance Checklist: Don't Miss a Thing

 According to the Office of the Privacy Commissioner, personal information doesn't have to include details about the individual's personal life.
 It could pertain to shopping preferences or employment information.

-Handling refers to collecting, disclosing, or using the information in any way.
+Handling refers to the collection, use, or disclosure of the information in any way.
 Data doesn't have to be stored for it to count as handling.

 The definition of commercial activity is even more precise.
 The data doesn't have to be financial in nature to be considered commercial data.
 It's the way the data is used that makes it count as commercial.